 This chapter introduces you to Oracle indexing concepts.
-We begin with a to-the-point example of how an index improves query performance.
-We then explain index types available within Oracle and provide guidelines and recommendations for choosing which columns to index.
-If you're new to indexes or require a refreshing, start here.
+It begins with a few to-the-point examples of implementing an index.
+Then it explains index types available within Oracle and provides guidelines and recommendations for choosing which columns to index.
+If you're new to indexes or require a refresher, start here.